byjit/floa-lite/CONTRIBUTING.md

-# Contributing to Mchat
+# Contributing to Floa lite

-Thank you for considering contributing to Mchat!
+Thank you for considering contributing to Floa lite!
 We welcome contributions from everyone.
 Please follow the guidelines below to ensure a smooth contribution process.

 ## How to Report Issues